philipturner/ue5-nanite-macos/README.md

 ## Usage

-I am currently experimenting with UE5.
-You can follow these instructions to replicate what I've done.
+Thorough instructions for how to compile UE5 from source and replicate what I've done:

 <details>
 <summary>Prerequisites</summary>